oatlog/oatlog/doc/report/main.typ

 Indexes can be stored in multiple conceptually different ways.
 Egglog @egglog uses trie indexes that for a relation with columns $(A, B, C)$ behave like `HashMap<A, HashMap<B, C>>`.
 In order to reduce indirection, but also somewhat arbitrarily, Oatlog instead uses single `HashMap`s for all indexes.
-In this model, indexes come in the two types: FD (functional dependency) indexes, which store at most one row per key, and non-FD indexes which may store any number of rows per key.
+In this model, indexes come in the two types: functional dependency (FD) indexes, which store at most one row per key, and non-FD indexes which may store any number of rows per key.
 An example of the former is `HashMap<(A, B), C>` and for the latter `HashMap<A, Vec<(B, C)>>`.